HSBC breaches competition rules after admitting ‘bundling’ tactics

 HSBC has been among a raft of banks that have in the past faced action from the competition regulator for the practice of bundling in small business banking.

-There was also recently similar breaches in relation to bounce back loans, with the CMA forced to write to Danske Bank over bundling practices being used in its lending under the Covid support scheme, which impacted more than 300 of its small business customers.
+There were also recently similar breaches in relation to bounceback loans, with the CMA forced to write to Danske Bank over bundling practices being used in its lending under the Covid support scheme, which affected more than 300 of its small business customers.

+An HSBC UK spokesman said: “We are sorry that an error in our legal documentation for 200 predominantly Scotland-based customers, resulted in us potentially hindering them from switching banks.

+“We have apologised to the customers concerned and have proactively refunded all fees and charges that they incurred during the period that those terms and conditions were applicable.”

 Register for free to continue reading